Falafel Salad With Tahini Dressing

 - Ravioli with tofu and spinach

 Let me know in the comments – what’s your favourite lunchtime dish at the moment?
-If you give this falafel salad a go, be sure to tag me on Instagram (@earthofmariaa) and leave your feedback below!
+If you give this falafel salad a go, be sure to tag me on Instagram (@earthofmariaa) and leave your feedback in the comments below!

 For the falafel